harleyfan91/site-deconstructor/replit.md

 - ✓ Added robust error recovery for SEO, Best Practices, and Page Load Time analysis with fallback data
 - ✓ Successfully restored all tabs to complete their analysis loading with authentic data display
 - ✓ Fixed Performance tab mobile score calculation using page load time data with proper scoring algorithm
+- ✓ Fixed critical UX issue: "Enter a URL to analyze a website" message no longer appears during progressive loading (January 10, 2025)
+- ✓ Updated OverviewTab to only show idle state when no data AND no loading in progress
+- ✓ Enhanced DashboardContent to properly handle progressive loading states without showing URL input form
+- ✓ Fixed dashboard routing to auto-start analysis when URL parameters are provided
+- ✓ Eliminated brief flash of URL input form that appeared before dashboard content rendered

 ## Technical Stack
 - **Frontend**: React, TypeScript, MUI, Framer Motion